What data does G-Stomper Rhythm collect and how is that data used?

 What do the G-Stomper Rhythm and the FREE Add-On Pack applications use the ‘Full Internet Access’ for?

-The G-Stomper Rhythm application uses the Internet Access to communicate with the Google Analytics Service (as set out above).
+The G-Stomper Rhythm application uses the Internet Access to communicate with the analytics services (as set out above).
 Furthermore, G-Stomper Rhythm and the free Add-On Packs use the Internet Access for displaying Advertisements from Admob.

 Advertising (G-Stomper Rhythm and FREE Add-On Pack applications):